HarshKanase/CIFAR10-CNN-Image-Classifier/README.md

 ## What This Project Demonstrates

+## Author

+Harsh Kanase -B.Tech Information Technology

+Interested in Machine Learning, AI, Data Science and Full-Stack Development.

+⭐ Feel free to check out the project and explore the notebook!

 This project demonstrates the practical implementation of a complete Deep Learning workflow, from preparing image data to designing, training, evaluating, and visualizing a CNN-based Computer Vision model.

 It also provides a foundation for understanding more advanced areas of Artificial Intelligence, including image recognition, object detection, transfer learning, and modern Computer Vision systems.